JuliaHong21/Data_Engineering_Udacity/README.md

 ### Spark and Data Lakes

 Understand the big data ecosystem and how to use Spark to work with massive datasets.
 Store big data in a data lake and query it with Spark.
-(DataFrame, SparkSQL, S3, EMR)
+(Pyspark, SparkSQL, DataFrame, S3, EMR)

 ### Data Pipelines with Airflow